vtex-apps/store-sitemap/docs/README.md

 Next generation available: <End-date>
 ```

-*To make a force restart, add the `__force` query string at the end of the API URL, and send a new request.
+*To make a force restart, add the `force` aqgument to the query like: `generateSitemap(force: true)`.
 But, be aware that this will cancel the previous process.*

 9. Check the sitemap generated for the current workspace you are working on by accessing `https://{workspace}--{account}.myvtex.com/sitemap.xml` on your browser.
 Notice that if your store is a cross-border one, you'll first see an index containing a website's sitemap for each locale.